Legorobotdude/dream-pixel-forge/README.md

 - Python 3.8 or higher
 - CUDA-capable GPU (recommended, 8+ GB VRAM for SDXL)
 - At least 8GB of RAM (16GB recommended)
+- 4-7GB free disk space per model (~20GB for all models)

 ## Installation